-The capital of Lithuania is an easy-going city with a pleasant old centre highly acclaimed by the World Heritage Committee, and with a not so rebellious free republic within its borders.
+Vilnius, the capital of Lithuania is an easy-going city.
+It has a pleasant old centre highly acclaimed by the World Heritage Committee.
+Also, it has a not so rebellious free republic within its borders.

 Where and what is Vilnius?

 Lithuania is one of those countries many have heard of, some have an idea of where it is, and very few have ever been there.
 Is it not worth a visit?
-I only spent a couple of days in the capital of Vilnius, moving rapidly between the (formerly) Eastern European countries situated on the Baltic Sea (read the introductory article).
+I only spent a couple of days in the capital of Vilnius, on a rapid move between the (formerly) Eastern European countries situated on the Baltic Sea.
+Read the introductory article.
 In addition I saw nothing of the countryside.

 Nonetheless I’m ready to offer this little piece of advice: Go and visit Vilnius.
 It’s worth it.

-Lithuania entered in the 1990s a path of rapid modernsation and westernisation.
+Lithuania entered in the 1990s a path of rapid modernisation and westernisation.
 Along with the other Baltic States of Latvia and Estonia, they joined the European Union and NATO as fast as possible.

 The city centre

 Walking the streets of central Vilnius one does not get a sense of rapid modernisation, rather a sense of continuity.
-The architecture is very European, ranging in buildings from the Cathedral to the City Hall, the Presidential Palace and the old University – and in styles from gothic, renaissance, baroque to neoclassical.
+The architecture is very European, ranging in buildings from the Cathedral to the City Hall, the Presidential Palace and the old University.
+Styles range from gothic, renaissance, baroque to neoclassical.
 Churches are on the other hand a mix between Russian Orthodox and particularly Roman Catholic.
 There are few Jewish remains.

 Vilnius has not really many remains of the very old days, when the country ruled several of its present-day neighbours.
 This was back in the 14th century.
 Since then, history has proven not as respectful and the capital was sacked several times.

-The once important and large Gediminas Castle in the centre of town is a mere shadow of its former glory, but the hill does provide a nice viewpoint.
-Besides there is a cute little funicular going up and there is a national museum at the base of the hill and a very nice park on the other side.
+The once important and large Gediminas Castle in the centre of town is a mere shadow of its former glory.
+The hill does provide a nice viewpoint though.
+Besides there is a cute little funicular going.
+The National museum is at the base of the hill and a very nice park on the other side.
 For one reason or another I was not allowed to take this picture of traditional Lithuanian women’s clothing.